Foso/Sheasy/README.md

 The goal is to write an open source app that makes it super easy to share files from one device to another

 It's a hobby project i started to learn about Kotlin, React(Kotlin-JS) and Ktor.
 At this time, this app is in an early stage (work-in-progress👷).
 I never worked with Ktor or Kotlin-React before and i'm still learning.
-Please keep that in my mind when you see parts in the code that don't follow best pratices (yet).